The Writing Studio has taken many leading filmmakers in South Africa from first idea to success on the big screen locally and internationally.

 Daniel Dercksen, the driving force behind the successful independent training initiative The Writing Studio, is a published film and theatre journalist of 30 years, and has been teaching workshops in creative writing, playwriting and screenwriting throughout South Africa since he formed the studio 19 years ago.

-2016 marks an important chapter in The Writing Studio’s passionate undertaking to cultivate new writing and to support the needs of writers.
+2016 marked an important chapter in The Writing Studio’s passionate undertaking to cultivate new writing and to support the needs of writers.

 Turning Words Into Action

-Focusing on turning words into action, 2016 is the ‘Year of Development’, through intensive interactive one-on-one sessions to develop and complete individual projects, ranging from screenplays for feature film and television, to novels and plays.
+The Writing Studio turns words into action through intensive interactive correspondence courses to develop and complete individual projects, ranging from screenplays for feature film and television, to novels and plays.

 Our Proud Graduates